A Georgia court of appeals recently reversed judgment in a slip and fall case in which a woman was badly injured at a

 Your Premises Liability Attorney in Atlanta

-If you are injured because of an injury that happened on the property of another, consider contacting our mass tort attorneys today.
+If you are injured because of an injury that happened on the property of another, consider contacting our personal injury attorneys in Atlanta today.

 At The Angell Law Firm we help victims slips and falls, negligent property management, and dangerous premises recover for the injuries they suffer.

 Contact a mass tort attorney in Atlanta that your case deserves.

 Contact us today.